 Once you are done with the basics of polity, geography, history, and economy with the help of NCERT books and above recommendations, try to spend most of your time analysing the previous years’ question papers and start solving them.
 It will help you assess yourself and then improvise on the areas lacking.

 Before a month of the examination, try to remain calm and do not fret about any topics you have not covered.
-For better memorisation of facts, you must go through UNESCO websites, Ramsar sites, national parks and government websites and keep enrolling yourself in mock test papers which are helpful for gaining a sense of the exam.
+To better memorise facts, you must go through UNESCO websites, Ramsar sites, national parks, and government websites and keep enrolling yourself in mock test papers that help gain a sense of the exam.